antixenoinitiative/axiwiki/fr/static-signals.md

 # Static Thargoid Signal Sources
 Across human space there are a handful of permanent Distress Calls and Megaships that can spawn Interceptors.
 These will typically have 1-2 Interceptors spawn upon arrival.
 Megaships also will sometimes have scouts instead.

+> NOTE: These are not the same as [Non-Human Signal Sources](https://wiki.antixenoinitiative.com/en/nhss).
+{.is-info}

 Relogging (exit to menu and log in) will cause these locations to refresh with potentially different Thargoids.